Fishing in Chatham, Cape Cod

 Below are some specifics on Fishing In Chatham:

-Freshwater Fishing - Permits can be obtained from the Goose Hummock on Route 6A in Orleans or online by clicking here.
+Freshwater Fishing - Permits can be obtained from the North Chatham Outfitters on Route 28 in North Chatham or online by clicking here.
 For information on Recreational Freshwater Fishing licensing and fees, please click on the following link:

 Saltwater Fishing - Permits are now required for Recreational Saltwater Fishing in Massachusetts.
 For more information, please check the following link: http://www.mass.gov/eea/agencies/dfg/licensing/where-to-buy-a-license.html